BerlynseaTyler/agentic-logistics-incident-response/README.md

 PAUSE FLOW FOR 8 SECONDS.

 7. Run the Dispatched Status Checker on the Route ID.
 Store the Dispatched Status Checker's Chosen Option.
+7.1 If no records returned, STOP WORKFLOW HERE and end interaction with this message: "Thank you for allowing the Delivery Delay Analyzer AI agents to resolve this incident autonomously The PepsiCo Way – fast and with a smile!
+This has been a demonstration of the future of artificial intelligence at PepsiCo.
+Have a beautiful day!

 8. Use the Incident Resolver with the Incident Sys Id and the Dispatched Status Checker's Chosen Option field.

+9. End the interaction by thanking the user with this message: "Thank you for allowing the Delivery Delay Analyzer AI agents to resolve this incident autonomously The PepsiCo Way – fast and with a smile!
+Have a beautiful day!"
 ````
 #### Agent Tools
 Tool Name | Tool Type | Input (AI) | Output (Fields) | Notes